 In his “History of Plymouth Plantation,” the governor of the colony, William Bradford, reported that the colonists went hungry because they refused to work in the fields, preferring to steal.
 He recalled for posterity that the colony was riddled with “corruption and discontent.”

 Then, Richard J. Marbury points out in a November 1985 article in The Free Market, “something changed.”
 By harvest time, 1623, Gov. Bradford was reporting that, “Instead of famine, now God gave them plenty, and the face of things was changed, to the rejoicing of the hearts of many, for which they blessed God.”

 What had transpired?
 In 1623 Gov. Bradford “gave each household a parcel of land and told them they could keep what they produced, or trade it away as they saw fit.”

 Previously, the Mayflower Compact had required that “all profits and benefits that are got by trade, working, fishing or any other means” were to be placed in the common stock of the colony.
 A person was to put into the common stock all he could, and take out only what he needed — a concept so attractive on its surface that it would be adopted as the equally disastrous philosophy for all of Eastern Europe some 300 years later.

 Yes, America is a bounteous land.
 But the source of that bounty lies not primarily in the fertility of our soil or the frequency of the rains.
 No, the source of our bounty is the discovery made by the Pilgrims in 1623, that when individuals are allowed to hold their own land, to eat what they raise and keep the profits from any surplus they sell, hard work is rewarded and thus encouraged, and the entire community enjoys prosperity and plenty.

 And so it is that on this Thanksgiving Day we ask God’s continued blessing on America, the envy of mankind, the land of the free.

-A version of this editorial first appeared here in 1999.
+A version of this editorial first appeared on this page in 1999.